 Photo: Steve Chaffee (right) with his fiancée, Joan Brennan

-“They put a heart monitor on me, and said, ‘Bad news,’” said Chaffee, 58, the director of finance for a specialty chemical manufacturing company in Pasadena.
+“They put a heart monitor on me, and said, ‘Bad news,’” said Chaffee.
 “They discovered I had atrial fibrillation, and that my heart was stopping for five seconds at a time.
 It was shocking.
 I’ve always been so healthy.
-I said, ‘Pacemakers are for older, sedentary people – not for me!’”
+I said, ‘Pacemakers are for older, sedentary people.
+Not for me!’”

 Call for an Appointment